 Troops deployed on overseas operations welcome support from members of the public, particularly at Christmas, when we are away from our loved ones.

-The best way to express your support and thoughts for our troops is to send an email.
+Sending an email is the best way to express your support and thoughts for our troops.
 Emails sent to deployed personnel are distributed widely and contribute to lift the morale of members on operations.

 Take the time to view messages sent home from troops who are serving overseas.
 While troops enjoy receiving messages from home, they enjoy sending messages just as much.
 In preparation for Christmas, troops send video messages home to family, friends, and the Australian public.
 These messages can be viewed at the Defence Video Gallery in December.